You are not alone. If you or someone

 What is consent?

 Consent is the approval or agreement given without force or coercion.
 Consent also means a person is capable of consciously agreeing to sexual acts.
-A person cannot give consent if they are impaired by a physical, mental, or emotional reasons, as well as their status by age, role, or relationship to the perpetrator.
+A person cannot give consent if they are impaired by physical, mental, or emotional reasons, as well as their status by age, role, or relationship to the perpetrator.

 If a victim does not fight the acts, it does not mean consent.
 A person may not fight as protection from being hurt even more.